ad-si/awesome-sheet-music/README.md

 - [Bach digital] - Platform to browse through original sources of J. S. Bach and his sons.
 - [CMME] - Computerized mensural music editing and database of scores.
+- [CPDL] - The Choral Public Domain Library, an archive focused on choral and vocal music.
 - [Digital Mozart Edition] - Wolfgang Amadeus Mozart's works in digital formats.
 - [flutetunes.com] - Free sheet music for the flute.
 - [IMSLP] - The International Music Score Library Project